PocketRelay/Website/src/pages/guide/client.md

 If you are using a cracked game or _Origin Unlinker_ continue reading the next section.

+If you have an **Origin** copy of the game and would like to play offline or create "cracked" accounts to play with you can follow the [Origin Unlinker Section](#7-origin-unlinker) which explains how to do this

 ## 6) Playing with Cracked

 If you are using a cracked game client you will likely see the following message after starting the game